Vrosko/PS_combined/README.md

 - Mark Holtjer
 - Daniël Lammers

-During the project, the goal is to design a robot set-up that would be able to assemble a gas valve autonomous.
+During the project, the goal is to design a robot set-up that would be able to assemble a gas valve autonomously.

+## How to run

+A few prerequisites need to be met before this book can be rendered:
+- mdbbook must be installed in order to build the book
+- The PlantUML plugin for mdbook must be installed
+- A PlantUML render must be running on port ```8080```

+Run the command ```mdbook serve --open``` to build the book and open it in your default browser.